bakerkretzmar/laravel-translatable/README.md

 [![Travis CI build status](https://img.shields.io/travis/bakerkretzmar/laravel-translatable/master.svg?style=flat-square)](https://travis-ci.org/bakerkretzmar/laravel-translatable)
 <!-- [![StyleCI](https://styleci.io/repos/55690447/shield?branch=master)](https://styleci.io/repos/55690447) -->

-This package is a fork of [`spatie/laravel-translatable`](https://github.com/spatie/laravel-translatable), which "provides a trait to make Eloquent models translatable." `laravel-translatable` allows a translated attribute, like `name`, to store many different translation values in a JSON column and conveniently always return the correct one for the current app locale.
+This package is a fork of [`spatie/laravel-translatable`](https://github.com/spatie/laravel-translatable), which provides a trait to make Eloquent models translatable.
+That package allows a translated attribute, like `name`, to store many different translation values in a JSON column and conveniently always return the correct one for the current app locale.
 Almost too conveniently...

 Using Spatie's package the translated property always returns a string, so there's no way to retrieve the whole array out of the database using a _property_ on the model.
 Likewise, there's no way to access the property itself _as_ an array, so fun little tricks like Laravel's [`data_get()`](https://github.com/laravel/framework/blob/5.8/src/Illuminate/Support/helpers.php#L489) helper don't work anymore.